 Some call the Professional Science Master’s (PSM) degree ‘the M.B.A. for science.’
-It is a practitioner’s degree that is designed to allow students to pursue cutting edge research with world-class faculty in science or mathematics, while simultaneously developing practical business skills highly valued by employers.
-PSMs are distinguished from traditional masters degrees by the presence of an active advisory board and a capstone requirement that places students into internships with local leaders in the field.
-The Advisory Board, made up of business and industry executives with real world experience in the field, shapes the curriculum and provides access to internships and mentoring opportunities for students.
-In UNC Charlotte’s Health Informatics PSM students will learn from academic leaders and business practitioners and gain the skills necessary to advance in this rapidly growing and evolving career field.
+It is a practitioner’s degree designed to allow students to pursue cutting edge research with world-class faculty in science or mathematics, while simultaneously developing practical business skills highly valued by employers.
+PSMs are distinguished from traditional masters degrees by the presence of an active advisory board and a practicum requirement that connects students with industry leaders.
+The Advisory Board, made up of business and industry executives with real world experience, is critical in the ongoing development and revision of the curriculum.
+The board provides students with access to internships, research projects, and mentoring opportunities.
+Students enrolled in UNC Charlotte’s Health Informatics PSM learn from both academic leaders and business practitioners and gain the entrepreneurial skills necessary to advance in this rapidly growing and evolving career field.
 For more information on Professional Science Master's please visit sciencemasters.com.

 UNC Charlotte is a leader in innovating to meet the evolving needs of our business community and the region’s workforce.
 The Professional Science Master's degree in Health Informatics is a face to face program designed for working adults with backgrounds in health and computing, as well as those who may be interested in transitioning to this growing field.
 Courses are offered in the evenings and in flexible formats that support both full and part time students.
 Students have direct access to faculty and their peers, with a curriculum that stresses hands-on, team-based learning.
 Program faculty are world class researchers and experienced practitioners in the private sector, providing students with real world, applied research content.